dhellmann/pymotw/PyMOTW/pprint/index.rst

 :Purpose: Pretty-print data structures
 :Python Version: 1.4

-The pprint module includes a "pretty printer" for producing aesthetically pleasing representations of your data structures.
-The formatter used prints representations of data structures in a format which can be parsed correctly by the interpreter, and which are also easy for a human to read.
-The output is kept on a single line, if possible, and indented correctly when split across multiple lines.
+:mod:`pprint` contains a "pretty printer" for producing aesthetically pleasing representations of your data structures.
+The formatter produces representations of data structures that can be parsed correctly by the interpreter, and are also easy for a human to read.
+The output is kept on a single line, if possible, and indented when split across multiple lines.

-The examples here all depend on pprint_data.py, which contains:
+The examples below all depend on ``pprint_data.py``, which contains:

 .. include:: pprint_data.py
     :literal: